$\TT^2$-cobordism of Quasitoric 4-Manifolds

 \subjclass[2000]{55N22, 57R90}

 \keywords{torus action, quasitoric manifold, cobordism group}

 \abstract We show the $\TT^2$-cobordism group of the category of $4$-dimensional quasitoric manifolds is generated by the $\TT^2$-cobordism classes of $\CP^2$.
-We compute a basis of this group.
+We construct nice oriented $\TT^2$ manifolds with boundary where the boundary is the Hirzebruch surfaces.
 The main tool is the theory of quasitoric manifolds. \endabstract